RitchieLab/GWAS-QC/README.md

 # Workflow Steps
-* Need to add in Tess's updated workflow steps, https://ritchielab.org/blogs/tcherlin/2022/07/29/1-kg-gwas-tutorial-steps/
-* Van deleted her pre-imputation data simulation steps since they're outdated now with the new dataset we used

 ## PART 1 -- Get Data
 * Enter your GWAS_QC directory
 ```
 cd GWAS_QC
 ```
-* Download -- First, we need to download the publicly available dataset form the 1000 Genomes Project (1KGP).
+* Download -- First, we need to download the publicly available dataset from the 1000 Genomes Project (1KGP).
 The data is Affy6.0 genotype data for 3,450 individuals with population-level data.

 * Files can be found here: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/hd_genotype_chip/
-* Two dowload options
+* Two download options
 	- Download directly to your local computer by clicking the hyperlink for ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped.vcf.gz
 	- Dowload using wget command: wget http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/hd_genotype_chip/ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped.vcf.gz